 - Challenge the status quo and develop a whole new paradigm or way of looking at the world.
-While it does help to have a high IQ and an enquiring mind, more importantly, it helps to ask the stupid questions and make those new connections.
+While it does help to have a high IQ and an enquiring mind, more importantly, it helps to ask stupid questions and make those new connections.

-The rest of us mere mortals could just to explore the things we take for granted.
+The rest of us mere mortals could just explore the things we take for granted.
 What would happen if we took those to extremes and did more of it or less of something?

 We believe networking will generate us business, so what might happen if we networked every day from breakfast until we went to bed?
-Alternatively what might happen if we never went to another networking event?
+Alternatively, what might happen if we never went to another networking event?

 - Seek out alternative points of view and encourage your peers and others to challenge your thinking.
 Listen to your critics as well as our fans.
 Feed those new pathways.

 While researching this blog post, one writer preferred to call 'insights' as 'nurturing seeds' rather than flashes of inspiration.
-Maybe that what my trainer meant all those years ago?
-I never challenged her to find out.

 I love doing this with people.
 Mixing people from very different types of business together getting them to listen to each other, so often the "aha moments" pop out straight away as they identify ways they can help each other.